-FIELD PLACEMENT PLANS.
-(1) (a) By July 1, 2018, each ((institution of higher education with a)) Washington professional educator standards board-approved teacher preparation program, including an alternative route teacher certification program, must develop a plan describing how the ((institution of higher education)) program will partner with school districts in the general geographic region of the ((school, or where its programs are offered,)) program regarding
+1 FIELD PLACEMENT PLANS.
+(1) (a) By July 1, 2018, each ((institution of higher education with a)) Washington professional educator 2 standards board-approved teacher preparation program, including an 3 alternative route teacher certification program, must develop a plan 4 describing how the ((institution of higher education)) program will 5 6 partner with school districts in the general geographic region of the 7 ((school, or where its programs are offered,)) program regarding field placement of ((resident)) student teachers.
+The plans must be 8 developed in collaboration with school districts desiring to partner 9 10 with the ((institutions of higher education)) programs, and may 11 include use of unexpended federal or state funds to support 12 residencies and mentoring for students who are likely to continue teaching in the district in which they have a supervised ((student 13 14 teaching residency)) field placement.

-- field placement of ((resident)) student teachers.
-The plans must be developed in collaboration with school districts desiring to partner with the ((institutions of higher education)) programs, and may include use of unexpended federal or state funds to support residencies and mentoring for students who are likely to continue teaching in the district in which they have a supervised ((student teaching residency)) field placement. - 8 (b) The following goals must be considered when developing the plans required under this section: - (i) Field placement of student teachers should be targeted to high-need subject areas, including special education and English learner, and high-need geographic areas, including Title I and rural schools; and
+(b) The following goals must be considered when developing the plans required under this section:

-- (ii) Mentors for student teachers should be highly effective as evidenced by the mentors having received level 3 or above on both criteria 3 (recognizing individual student learning needs and developing strategies to address those needs) and criteria 6 (using multiple student data elements to modify instruction and improve student learning) on either a comprehensive performance evaluation or a focused performance evaluation under RCW 28A.405.100. - 21 (2) The plans required under subsection (1) of this section must 22 be updated at least biennially. - (3) By December 1, 2018, and in compliance with RCW 43.01.036, the student achievement council, in cooperation with the professional educator standards board-approved teacher preparation programs, the Washington state school directors' association, and the rural education center at Washington State University, must submit a report to the appropriate committees of the legislature.
-The report must include policy recommendations to encourage or require the professional educator standards board-approved teacher preparation programs to develop relationships with, and provide supervisory support for field placements of student teachers in, school districts that are not in the general geographic area of an approved teacher preparation program. - Sec.
-203. RCW 28B.76.699 and 2016 c 233 s 17 are each amended to read as follows: - 37 GRANTS FOR STUDENT TEACHERS AT TITLE I SCHOOLS.
-(1) Subject to 38 the availability of amounts appropriated for this specific purpose, 39 the office shall administer a student teaching residency grant program to provide additional funds to ((individuals)) persons completing student teaching residencies at Title I public common schools in Washington.
+- (i) Field placement of student teachers should be targeted to high-need subject areas, including special education and English learner, and high-need geographic areas, including Title I and rural schools; and - (ii) Student teacher mentors should be highly effective as evidenced by the mentors having received level 3 or above on both criteria 3 (recognizing individual student learning needs and developing strategies to address those needs) and criteria 6 (using multiple student data elements to modify instruction and improve student learning) on their most recent comprehensive performance evaluation under RCW 28A.405.100.
+Student teacher mentors should also have received or be concurrently receiving professional development in mentoring skills. - 30 (2) The plans required under subsection (1) of this section must 31 be submitted to the professional educator standards board and updated 32 at least biennially. - (3) The professional educator standards board shall post the plans and updates required under this section on its web site. - (4) By December 1, 2018, and in compliance with RCW 43.01.036, the student achievement council, in cooperation with the professional educator standards board-approved teacher preparation programs, the Washington state school directors' association, and the rural education center at Washington State University, must submit a report to the appropriate committees of the legislature.
+The report must